 Hunting License Requirements

-All persons (resident or non-resident) hunting on a licensed preserve must have a current Michigan Small Game License or Game Bird Hunting Preserve License, which expires March 31th of each year.
+All persons (resident or non-resident) hunting on a licensed preserve beginning March 1, 2014 will no longer require a small game or preserve hunting license.
 There are no daily bag limits for birds, both males and females of all species released may be harvested and hunters orange is required.
 This applies to all licensed game bird hunting preserves whether open to the public or private use only.

 Many of our preserves hold or work with other sporting groups to provide Hunters Safety Courses with hands on in the field training with safety foremost in mind.
 For that youngster dreaming of that first real bird hunt with his or her parent, preserves will provide the action not soon forgotten, There is no quicker way to discourage a new hunter than to hunt all day and not see any game.